amos-kibet/elixir-getting-started/AnonymousFunctions.md

 ### The `&` Operator

-COnverts the expression that follows inot a function.
+Converts the expression that follows into a function.
 Inside that expression, the placeholders &1, &2, and so on correspond to the first, second, and subsequent parameters of the function.

 ```
 &(&1 + &2) === fn p1, p2 -> p1 + p2 end
 ```

-### Usecases
+### Use cases

 These functions are used when we want to pass a function as an argument to another function.
 Enum module uses anonymous functions.